Quick guide to services

 First of all, the use of the public library is free.
-Anyone with a Finnish Personal Identity Code can apply for a library pass to borrow books and allowing entry outside regular opening hours.
+Anyone with a postal address in the Nordic countries can apply for a library card to borrow books and allowing entry outside regular opening hours.
 Secondly, our library is so much more than a library.
-Actually it is more like a community living room, and an extended office.
+Actually, it is more like a community living room, and an extended office.
 In addition to the library collection, including sections of foreign language books and magazines, you will find computers, printers, scanners and a copy machine.
 Free WIFI is also available.

 The library bus also commutes on weekdays around Inari municipality.
 You can find the schedule here and reach the library bus under the following number: +358 400 327 475.

 There is only one fully stocked pharmacy in Inari municipality, which is located in Ivalo (Inarintie 45, 99870 Ivalo).
 In addition there are smaller side posts in Inari (Inarin Kuukkeli supermarket), Näätämö (K-market Näätämö) and Saariselkä (Saariselän Kuukkeli supermarket).

 The library bus also acts as a service point for Ivalo Pharmacy.
 You can buy a selection of non-subscription drugs and pre-order subscription drugs.
 Please order directly from Ivalo pharmacy (phone 010 281 7215) before 1pm the previous day.The library bus commutes on weekdays around Inari municipality according to the following schedule.